jakuta-tech/forbidden/README.md

 * some web proxies might modify some HTTP requests (e.g. the ones in the `encoding` scope),
 * beware of `rate limiting` and other similar protections, take some time before you run the script again on the same domain,
 * connection timeout is set to `90` seconds, and response timeout is set to `180` seconds,
-* average runtime for all tests on a single thread is `12` minutes,
+* average runtime for all tests on a single thread is `12` minutes, optimal no. of threads is `5`,
 * `length` attribute from results includes only HTTP response body length,
 * cross-site tracing (XST) is `no more` considered to be a vulnerability,
 * cURL commands to test double `Host` header don't work properly because cURL doesn't allow that - I had to send web requests using `requests` library.